cyrusimap/cyrus-imapd/doc/source/imap/installation/diy.rst

     Development headers for Jansson, a C-library for JSON, from http://www.digip.org/jansson/.

-    Required for the event notifications feature.
+    Version 2.0 or higher is required for the event notifications feature.

+    Version 2.3 or higher is required for HTTP.

     Configure options: ``--enable-event-notifications`` and
     ``--enable-http``.